 On the same day as April Fools Day, we celebrated our own version with a Fossil Fools Day event right in front of the new Student Union Building!

-We talked to many people passing by and had them sign our open letter to the president (in the gallery) and took this chance to canvass as well!
+We talked to many people passing by, had them sign our open letter to the new president and took this chance to canvass as well!
 It was heartening to see many supporters among the student body.
-The highlight of the event was our banner drop from the top of the SUB!
+The highlight of the event was our banner drop from the top of the Nest!
 Thanks to everybody who came out to the event!